 NM Areas Reviewed Findings Recommendations A relevant history of the illness or injury and physical findings are documented when the patient is first admitted for VA medical care on an outpatient level.
-Randomly selected progress notes contain the required documentation components in the electronic health record.
+Randomly selected progress notes contain the required documentation components in the EHR.